project-ocre/getting-started/README.md

 ## Running Samples

-To load, and subsequently run the sample container we need to create a container from the image created in the step above, then load that container on our Ocre-enabled board.
+To load, and subsequently run the sample, we need to create a container from the container image produced in the step above.
+Next, we'll then load that container on our Ocre-enabled board.

 1. Create the container using the following command
 ```sh
 example
 ```

-2. Load the container on to your board.
+2. Load the container onto your board.

 ```sh
 example